Vatican may eventually limit Sistine Chapel visits

 The problem is that it sometimes feels that they have become the walk of the world.
 The Sistine Chapel is arguably the most visited room in the world.

-With mass tourism growing, every year some five million people, as many as 20,000 a day in summer, enter the chapel and crane their necks upwards.
+With mass tourism growing, every year some five million people, as many as 20,000 a day in summer, enter the chapel, crane their necks upwards.
 Most are left awestruck.

 Tourists, he said, "resemble drunken herds" as they unwittingly risked damaging the frescoes with their breath, their perspiration, the dust on their shoes and their body heat.